Zytronium/experiment_1/README.md

   - Pull README.md from a public GitHub Repo not hosted on GitHub Pages
   - Prediction: It will not work
   - Results: Failed
-- Test 9:
+- Test 9 (repeat of test 1.5):
   - Pull an entire HTML page from the GitHub Pages version of the website
   - Prediction: It will work
-  - Results: Success!
+  - Results: Success when there is no CNAME file!
 - Test 9.5:
   - Use the CSS stylesheets pulled from GitHub Pages and apply it
   - Prediction: I forgot to make a prediction before trying it